Mile 120: Joliet, Illinois

 Before I get to that – because that’s lock-related – let me address one more thing about the dam situation on the Des Plaines.

 Those of us who grew up in Cook and Lake Counties no doubt remember the so-called low-head dams on both the Des Plaines and the Chicago Rivers.
-Built from 1918-1968, they were all removed from both rivers between 2011-2021; 14 in total, 11 of them on the Des Plaines.
+Built from 1918-1968, there were 14 in total, 11 of them on the Des Plaines, and they were all removed between 2011-2021.

 As if in tribute to their popular legacy, multiple Forest Preserves in Cook County are still otherwise unaccountably named for the former dams.
 Which is confusing to people like me, who expected to see a dam at Dam # 1 Woods.